Tyra Axnér

-Tyra Axnér (born 18 March 2002) is a Swedish handball player who plays for Nykøbing Falster and the Swedish national team.
+Tyra Axnér (born 18 March 2002) is a German-born Swedish handball player who plays for Metz Handball and the Swedish national team.

-She represented Sweden at the 2019 European Women's U-17 Handball Championship, were she received silver.
+She represented Sweden at the 2019 European Women's U-17 Handball Championship, where she received silver.
 She also participated at the 2021 Women's U-19 European Handball Championship.

 She is the daughter of the Swedish women's national team coach and former handball player Tomas Axnér.
 She was born in Minden in Germany, as her father was active playing in GWD Minden at the time.
+Her mother is also of partial French descent.